Recently Adopted Accounting and Disclosure Changes

 Recently Issued but not Adopted Accounting and Disclosure Changes

-In November 2024, the Financial Accounting Standards Board (FASB) issued new disclosure requirements to enhance disclosure of certain costs and expenses.
+In November 2024, the FASB issued new disclosure requirements to enhance disclosure of certain costs and expenses.
 These new expense disclosures will apply to us.
 The rules are effective for fiscal years beginning after December 15, 2026 and interim periods beginning after December 15, 2027, early adoption is permitted.
-The adoption of these rules will only impact our disclosures and have no impact to our results of operations, cash flows and financial condition.
+We expect that the adoption of these rules will only impact our disclosures and have no impact to our results of operations, cash flows and financial condition.

 About New Standards Disclosures